-Professional librarians shall have a thirty-five hour work week when classes are in session during the Fall and Spring semesters.
+Professional librarians shall have a thirty-five hour work week.
 The hours worked shall be Monday through Friday (9 a.m. to 5 p.m.) in each week and may include duty on not more than one weekday evening (Monday through Thursday) for public service librarians who shall work from 1 p.m. to 9 p.m. on that workday.
-From the last day of classes of the Spring semester until the beginning of classes in the Fall semester and during the Spring and Winter recesses, between the Fall and Spring semesters or trimesters, and/or intercession, they shall work a thirty-hour week.
-The hours worked shall be Monday through Friday, 9 a.m. to 4 p.m.
-For the position of Evening and Weekend Librarian, the hours of work shall be Monday through Thursday, 3 p.m. to 11 p.m., and Sunday, 11 a.m. to 6 p.m., during the Fall and Spring semesters; and Monday through Thursday, 2 p.m. to 9 p.m., and Friday, 9 a.m. to 4 p.m., during Summer sessions or Monday through Friday, 9 a.m. to 4 p.m., if the Library is closed during the evening hours in the Summer session(s).
+For the position of Evening and Weekend Librarian, the hours of work shall be Monday through Thursday, 3 p.m. to 11 p.m., and Sunday, 11 a.m. to 6 p.m., or Monday through Friday, 9 a.m. to 4 p.m., if the Library is closed during the evening hours in the Summer session(s).